-Ongoing staff member, Edward Teacher, has been given higher duties as an Assistant Principal at vacation periods).

-Green Secondary College for Term 2.
+Ongoing staff member, Edward Teacher, has been given higher duties as an Assistant Principal at Green Secondary College for Term 2.
 He is currently an ongoing teacher at Red Secondary College.

-For more information refer to: Transfer and Promotion for Teaching Service (including over the last day of vacation.
+For more information refer to: Transfer and Promotion for Teaching Service (including over vacation periods).